-Once upon a time, in part because I was irritated by how many glaring liberties most translators of poetry seemed to take in their ‘translations’, I made an attempt at some of my own, trying to let the German sing in English.
+Once upon a time, I was irritated by how many glaring liberties most translators of poetry seemed to take in their ‘translations’, so I made an attempt at some of my own, trying to let the German sing in English.
 I was happy enough with one of them to enter it into a competition (the Times Stephen Spender Prize for poetry in translation, 2005), and it was highly commended.
 Here it is: Rilke’s eighth Duino elegy.

 Rainer Maria Rilke, The Eighth Elegy [Die achte Elegie] (trans.
 E.T.
 Troscianko)

 the open.
 Only our eyes are